lithammer/NeavUI/README.md

 ## Bugs?

 ## Credits
-ballagarba for updated this projekt.
+- ballagarba for updated this UI.
-Anton 'Neav' Ickert for creating this wonderful UI.
+- Neav for creating this wonderful UI.

 ## Screenshots